 Escape the crowds and head for Cavtat

-If you have a few hours to kill, such as waiting for a flight, or are desperate to escape the crowds of the Old City then I highly recommend a trip out to nearby Cavtat.
+If you have a few hours to kill, such as waiting for a flight, or even just find the bustle of Dubrovnik Old City a bit too much, then a trip out to nearby Cavtat is a must.
 Being only 18.5km from Dubrovnik, it takes about 20 minutes by car/ taxi to get to Cavtat.

-Historically, Cavtat was a fishing village, and in contrast to nearby Dubrovnik, still has some of this laid-back charm.
+Historically, Cavtat was a fishing village and in contrast to nearby Dubrovnik, still has some of this laid-back charm, pretty galleries and a string of water edge restaurants.
 There are plenty of spots to get a sun lounger around the little peninsula as well as to take a stroll along the tree-clad promenade.

 Another way to do the Dubrovnik to Cavtat journey is by boat.
 This is by far the longest way to do the journey, approximately an hour, BUT the payoff is that it’s the most scenic way.
 Ticket vendors in both Dubrovnik and Cavtat will sell you a ticket.
-Expect to pay 60K for a single, and anywhere between 80-100K for a return ticket.
+Expect to pay 60K (approx $9/ £7.30) for a single, and 100K (approx $15/ £12 ) for a return ticket.

 Dubrovnik in 2 days - Pin it for later